Read the below extract of book Arjun’s Jenny for free. Do leave your comments.

-I got late as I had to dig into my old clothes for jeans with a larger waistline as the current ones won’t fit.
-My mind started drawing up a diet plan but, the packed oily snacks and sweets from home–courtesy from my mother wavered my determination.
+I got late as I had to dig into my old pair of jeans with a larger waistline as the current ones won’t fit.
+My mind started drawing up a diet plan, but packed oily snacks and sweets from home–courtesy from my mother wavered my determination.
 This was our ritual.
 Whenever I visited, I came back with at least two bags of food.
 I rechecked my purse to confirm the Tupperware box filled with different varieties of snacks for my gals.
 They greedily awaited their share.

 Sara was busy smearing multiple coats of blood-red lipstick.
 It sickened to even watch.
 Was she going to finish it all?
 I narrowed my eyes in concentration but mentally kicked myself a second later for caring about this insanity.

 “Hey Sara, how was your break?”
 I tried small talk.
 She paused, saving the stick to its untimely death.
 She should thank me, having something left for tomorrow.
 As being fair-skinned, red looked striking and flashy on her.
 A bold choice, but she wasn’t afraid.
 She looked like a sleek model.
 With her five-eight height and silky locks, she didn’t have to try hard.
 Yet her face was unrecognizable.
 A thick patch of concealer along with a pink blush, eyeliner, and red lipstick coated her face, taking away her natural beauty.
 In a way, I admired her need for perfection as it took a dedicated amount of time to maintain a flawless look.